 For best results, praise should be given five times more than negative comments.
 Mild, inappropriate behaviors should also be ignored.
 This will reinforce the good ones.14

 Parental praise will also lower positive illusory bias.
-This is the child’s perception that their own
+This is the child’s perception that their own competence is higher than it actually is, which leads to behavior problems.
+Praise can help keep this in check.15

 5. Build A Strong Relationship